zvictor/tina.io/content/blog/Self-Hosted-Demo.md

         )
         return {}
       },
+      // Get token this will be called when a request and will be passed as an `Authorization` header in the format `Bearer <id_token>`
+      getToken: async () => {
+        return {
+          id_token: 'Foo',
+        }
+      },
       // Called to log the user out
       async logOut() {
         console.log('logOut...')
         localStorage.removeItem('local_cache')
         window.location.href = '/'
       },
       // The CMS uses this function to get info about the user.
 It also uses it to see if the user is logged in.
-Provide a truethy value if the user is logged in and a falsy value if the user is not async getUser() {
+Provide a truthy value if the user is logged in and a falsy value if the user is not async getUser() {
         console.log('getUser...')
         const userStr = localStorage.getItem('local_cache')